Pungyeon/clean-go-article/proposal.md

 <center style="font-style: italic">We don’t read code, we <b>decode</b> it - Peter Seibel </center>

 The matter of the fact is, as Peter Seibel put it.
 We decode code and we honestly can't help encoding it, in some way, shapre or form.
 This document, will be a precursor for us, to make sure that our encoding method is effective.
 We want our code to be usable, readable and maintainable.

-Clean Code, is the pragmatic concept of ensuring readable and maintanable code.
-Clean Code establishes trust in the codebase and will steer developers away from introducing bugs.
-Clean Code will also establish much more stability in development speed, which typically takes a nose dive in the later stages of projects, due to higher risk of increasing bugs when introducing changes, as the codebase expands.

 This document will start with a simple and short introduction to the fundamentals behind writing clean code and will thereafter transition into concrete refactoring examples, more specific to Go.
 The aim of the document is to deliver the message of how easy it is to write clean code and how easy is it to write code, when it's clean.